Improved Revenue Bounds for Posted-Price and Second-Price Mechanisms: Model

 \section{Model}

-In this paper, we study single-unit, multi-unit, matroidal, and position auction settings.
-In this section, we describe the mechanisms for the matroidal setting, which includes the single-unit and multi-unit settings.
-The description of position auctions is given in Section \ref{sec:extend}.

-\textbf{Buyer Valuations:} There are $n$ buyers indexed by $i \in [n]$, where $[n] =\{1, 2, \ldots, n\}$.
-The buyer $i$ has a private value $v_i$ for getting one unit of the item being sold, where $v_i$ is drawn independently from a publicly known distribution $F_i$ with density function $f_i$.
-All the buyers demand at most one unit of the item.
+{\textbf{Buyers' Values.} There are $n$ buyers indexed by $i \in [n]$, where $[n] =\{1, 2, \ldots, n\}$.
+All the buyers demand, at most, one unit of the item.
+Buyer $i$ has a private value $v_i$ for receiving one unit of the item being sold, where $v_i$ is drawn independently from a publicly known distribution $F_i$.
+The value distributions are either continuous probability measures (with no atoms) or discrete probability measures with finite support.
+This minor restriction on distributions is for technical reasons and we comment on how this restriction is used toward the end of Section~\ref{sec:taxation}.}

-\textbf{General Feasibility Constraints:} Let $\feas$ be an arbitrary collection of subsets of $[n]$.
-If the mechanism is constrained to have the set of all buyers receiving an allocation to be a set in $\feas$, then $\feas$ is the feasibility constraint of the mechanism.
-Feasibility constraints that we study include:
+{\textbf{General Feasibility Constraints.} Let $\feas$ be an arbitrary collection of subsets of $[n]$.
+We say that a mechanism has a feasibility constraint $\feas$ if the set of all buyers that simultaneously receive an allocation in the mechanism has to be a set in $\feas$.
+The feasibility constraints that we study are:}

-\begin{itemize} \item \nc{ \textbf{Single-unit Setting:} $\feas$ is the collection of $n$ singleton sets and the empty set.
-This models the setting where the mechanism has just a single item to sell.} \item \nc{\textbf{Multi-unit Setting:} $\feas$ is the collection of subsets of $[n]$ of size at most $\hu$.
-This models the setting where the mechanism has $\hu$ units to sell. } \item \textbf{Matroidal Setting:} $\feas$ is the collection of subsets of $[n]$ that are independent sets of a matroid.
-The single-unit and $\hu$-units cases are special cases of a matroid.
-See Section~\ref{app:extend} for a formal definition of matroid. \end{itemize}
+\begin{itemize} \item { \textbf{Single-unit Setting.} $\feas$ is the collection of $n$ singleton sets and the empty set.
+Such a feasibility constraint is generated by the mechanism where there is only a single item to sell and, therefore, the set of allocated buyers must either be a singleton set or an empty one.
+We also refer to this setting as a $1$-unit setting.} \item {\textbf{Multi-unit Setting.} $\feas$ is the collection of subsets of $[n]$ of size at most $\hu\ge 1$.
+Such a feasibility constraint is generated by the mechanism having just $\hu$ units of an item to sell.
+We also refer to this setting as an $\hu$-unit.
+Note that the $\hu$-unit setting subsumes the $1$-unit setting.} \item {\textbf{Matroidal Setting.} $\feas$ is the collection of subsets of $[n]$ that include all the independent sets of a matroid.
+A matroid $\Mat(E, I)$ comprises a ground set of elements $E$ and a non-empty collection $I\subseteq 2^E$ of independent sets.
+A matroid $\Mat(E, I)$ satisfies the following two conditions. (i) If set $T\in I$, then any subset of $T$ is also in $I$. (ii) Given $S, T\in I$ with $|S|< |T|$ and element $e\in T\backslash S$, we have $S\cup \{e\} \in I$.
+For our purposes, the ground set is the set of buyers, $E =[n]$, and $I = \feas$---that is, $I$ consists of all the feasible allocations.
+In particular, $T\notin I$ implies that the set, $T$, of buyers cannot be allocated simultaneously.
+Note that the single-unit and multi-unit settings are special cases of the matroidal feasibility constraint.} \end{itemize}